GMOD/gtf-js/README.md

 ### features

-Because GTF can not handle a 3 level hiearchy (gene -> transcript -> exon), we parse GTF by creating transcript features with children features.
+Because GTF can not handle a 3 level hierarchy (gene -> transcript -> exon), we parse GTF by creating transcript features with children features.

 We do not create features from the gene_id.
 Values that are `.` in the GTF are